dllllb/coles-paper/README.md

 Here are the list of the notebooks with experiment results:

-[Tables from paper](experiments/notebooks/collect_tables.ipynb): tables 2, 3, 4, 5, 6, 7 from the paper that compare model quality metrics are produced by this notebook
+[Tables from paper](experiments/notebooks/collect_tables.ipynb): `Tables 2, 3, 4, 5, 6, 7` from the paper that compare model quality metrics are produced by this notebook

-[RNN hidden size figures](experiments/notebooks/hidden_size_figures.ipynb): figure 3 from the paper is produced by this notebook
+[RNN hidden size figures](experiments/notebooks/hidden_size_figures.ipynb): `Figure 3` from the paper is produced by this notebook

-[Periodicity and repeatability of the data figures](experiments/notebooks/kl_cyclostationarity.ipynb): figure 2 from the paper is produced by this notebook
+[Periodicity and repeatability of the data figures](experiments/notebooks/kl_cyclostationarity.ipynb): `Figure 2` from the paper is produced by this notebook

+[Periodicity and repeatability of the text](experiments/notebooks/kl_load_text_data.ipynb): `Figure 2d` from the paper is produced by this notebook

-[Model quality for different dataset sizes figures](experiments/notebooks/semi_supervised_figures.ipynb): figure 4 from the paper is produced by this notebook
+[Model quality for different dataset sizes figures](experiments/notebooks/semi_supervised_figures.ipynb): `Figure 4` from the paper is produced by this notebook

-Experiments on scoring dataset, shown in table 6, were performed on diffrent code base.
+Experiments on scoring dataset, shown in `Table 6`, were performed on diffrent code base.
 They are not available in this repository.
-Experiments from table 11 were performed on in-house datasets.
+Experiments from `Table 11` were performed on in-house datasets.
 They are also not available in this repository.